kira-pan/predictive-patent-dashboard/README.md

-# predictive-patent-dashboard
+# Predictive-Patent-Dashboard
 A tool for innovators and lawyer to input information about their patent to predict the likelihood of it to be approved.
 Trained on data from US Patent and Trademark office.

-This project is an interactive Streamlit dashboard developed as part of a project examining how USPTO Office Actions influence the likelihood that a patent application receives an allowance.
+This project is an interactive Streamlit dashboard developed with my partner as part of a project examining how USPTO Office Actions influence the likelihood that a patent application receives an allowance.

 The dashboard combines:
 - Exploratory Data Analysis (EDA) across USPTO Technology Centers